hndai/TrafficFlowPrediction/README.md

-# WADC
+# WADC for traffic flow prediction
-wide-attention and deep model
+Wide-attention and deep model for traffic flow prediction

 ## Installation
 - Python 2.7